All 22 Paros Sightseeing

 The little church of Agios Ioannis Detis (Saint John) was built in the 17th century.
-It is located in the rocky coast of Monastiri, in the huge bay of Naoussa.
+It is located on the rocky coast of Monastiri, in the huge bay of Naoussa.
 This area offers a superb beach attracting many visitors for its great beauty.

 The ancient cemetery of Paros is located close to the modern port of Parikia and it is one of the most important ancient cemeteries of Cyclades.
-Archaeological evidence show that it was in use from the 8th century BC.
+Archaeological evidence shows that it was in use from the 8th century BC.

 Aqua Paros is one of the biggest water parks in Greece and uses sea water instead of the common artificial water.
 It has many slides and other games for young and adults.
 There is a bus that leaves from Parikia and goes you to the Park.

 The Archaeological Museum of Paros is located in the capital town, Parikia.
 It hosts findings from excavations on the island, mostly from the sanctuaries of Apollo and Asklepios.
 The most famous exhibit is the statue of Gorgo.

 The Byzantine Art Gallery of Marpissa is found close to the central square of the village and hosts mostly religious exhibits.

 Housed in the Church of Ekatontapiliani, the Byzantine Museum of Parikia exhibits a collection of rare and valuable icons, various religious relics and other ecclesiastical items dating from the post-Byzantine period.